KhushiMK/Flag/README.md

 # Flag
-I have create two flag one is of laos and second one of india
+I have successfully created two flags using HTML and CSS: one representing Laos and the other representing India.